-So far with this project I have played with my Cricut, a fun hole punch and shredded paper tissue paper!
-The craft room is a happy place.
+So far with this project I have played with my Cricut, a fun hole punch and shredded craft tissue paper!
+The craft room is my happy place.

 Now shred a bunch of white tissue paper.
 Stuff as much of the shredded paper as you can into the ornament.
 I used the eraser end of a pencil to stuff the shredded tissue into the ornament.

 The white inside of the ornament will allow the pink decor to be more prominent once it is hanging on the Christmas tree.

 Next stick the Pink Ribbons and Hearts onto the sides of the ornament.
 Stick on vinyl is a fabulous medium to work with in the the craft room.
 It’s quick and easy to apply and forgiving if you need to pull it back off to re-position.